How to Remove Fake Google Reviews

-A Negative Review Does Not Equal a Fake Review
+A Negative Review or Rating Does Not Equal a Fake Review

 Negative reviews happen.
 No business is perfect and not every single customer will be satisfied, mistakes will be made.
+Receiving a negative rating only review can be annoying because you don’t know why someone is unhappy with your business and removing rating only reviews is really hard.
 But also, negative reviews are not all bad news.
 While hearing someone had a negative customer experience sucks, it’s an opportunity to make things better.

 - Provide honest feedback that you can turn around and use to improve your business or make changes.